Asthma in Children

 Allergy shots (immunotherapy)

-If a particular allergen cannot be avoided, a doctor may try to desensitize the child by using allergy shots, although the benefits of allergy shots for asthma are not well known.
+If a particular allergen cannot be avoided, a doctor may try to desensitize the child by giving allergy shots, which may increase the body's immune tolerance to environmental asthma triggers (such as dust mites, pollen, and pets).

 Allergy shots are typically more effective in children than adults.
-If asthma symptoms are not significantly relieved after 24 months, the shots are usually stopped.
+If allergy symptoms (including those of allergic asthma) are not significantly relieved after 24 months, the shots are usually stopped.
 If symptoms are relieved, the shots should be continued for 3 years or more.
-However, the optimum length of time to continue the shots is unknown.
+The optimum length of time to continue the shots is unclear, but most doctors give allergy shots for a total of 3 to 5 years.

 Drugs Mentioned In This Article